misza222/statusboard/README.markdown

 Features
 --------
- * configurable http cache control for public pages
  * enforcing ssl for admin interface
  * multiple output format (xhtml, json, atom)
  * dom structure to be easily customizable with css
  * restful, machine friendly interface for simple integration with monitoring tools
+ * configurable http max-age for public pages

 How to deploy?
 --------------